 This concern was raised over the findings of a 2007 study https://www.ncbi.nlm.nih.gov/pubmed/17267908 which proposed that lavender and tea tree oils may have been responsible for causing abnormal breast tissue growth in young males, due to what was suspected as estrogenic (estrogen-like) and endocrine-disrupting properties in these oils.

-The study looked at the cases of 3 young boys in Colorado who showed signs of gynecomastia (abnormal breast tissue growth), and whose seemingly only common thread was the use of commercial products containing lavender and tea tree oils.
+The study looked at the cases of 3 young boys in Colorado who showed signs of gynecomastia (abnormal breast tissue growth), and whose seemingly only common thread was the use of commercial products containing lavender and tea tree oils (lavender-scented soap and skin lotions, or shampoos or styling products).
 Subsequently, after stopping the use of the products in question, their breast tissue growth also ceased.
 As a result, these oils were put into question as the direct cause of the issue.
 The study tested the oils, and concluded that they displayed weak estrogenic qualities.

-- Firstly, no investigation was made as to whether the boys had also been exposed to other external factors that are known endocrine disruptors, such as phthalates, parabens, BPA exposure, etc, or local environmental factors such as dioxins and pesticides, despite all cases occurring in Colorado.
+- Is it possible that other chemicals found in some personal care products may contribute to or, in some cases, be responsible for the potential side effects?
+No investigation was made as to whether the boys had also been exposed to other external factors that are known endocrine disruptors, such as phthalates, parabens, BPA exposure, etc, or local environmental factors such as dioxins and pesticides, despite all cases occurring in Colorado.
 Both pesticides and phthalates have been found in non-organic essential oils, and both phthalates and parabens are commonly found in cosmetic products.

 - The products used on the boys were not named, thus all of the ingredients were not tested as possible causes, and the products cannot be tested by other parties to corroborate the results.
 Subsequently, there have been no peer study reviews.